-In other words, $g^1$ is composed of the segments of f whose slope is strictly less than that of g, $g^c$ corresponds to the segment g and $g^2$ is composed of the segments of f whose slope is greater than or equal to that of g.
+FIGURE 1.
+Convolution of a convex function by an affine function and decomposition into three functions.
+In other words, $g^1$ is composed of the segments of f whose slope are strictly less than that of g, $g^c$ corresponds to the segment g and $g^2$ is composed of the segments of f whose slope are greater than or equal to that of g.
 Note that $g^c$ is also concave.
-A direct consequence of this lemma is Theorem 4.2, stated in [LBT01].
-A complete proof is presented in [BJT08], but can also be deduced from previous works about the Legendre transform: the Legendre transform is an involution on the set of convex functions and can be computed in linear time (see [Luc97] for example).
-Moreover, the transform of the (min,plus)- convolution of two functions is the addition of the respective transforms of the two functions, inducing an alternative linear-time algorithm.
-Theorem 4.2 (convolution of a convex function by a convex function).
-If f and g are convex and piecewise affine, then f \ g is obtained by putting end-to-end the different linear pieces of f and g sorted by increasing slopes.
-For sake of completeness, we give below Algorithm 1 for computing the (min,plus)-convolution of two convex piecewise affine functions without having to compute any Legendre transform.
+A direct consequence of this lemma is the following theorem, stated in [LBT01].
+A complete proof is presented in [BJT08].
+Theorem 4.2 (convolution of a convex function by a convex function) If f and g are convex and piecewise affine, then f \ g is obtained by putting end-to-end the different linear pieces of f and g sorted by increasing slopes.
+For sake of completeness, we give below Algorithm 1 for computing the (min,plus)-convolution of two convex piecewise affine functions.
+We now turn to the case where f is convex and g is concave.
+We begin with the following lemma: